keyboard_arrow_up

 Types of Fluid-Based Flow Meters

-If we focus on fluid-based flow meters, then we can organize them into five subcategories: differential pressure flow meters, velocity flow meters, positive displacement flow meters, mass flow meters, and open channel flow meters.
+Flow meters are divided into gas-based and fluid-based flow meters.
+Fluid-based flow meters are further categorized into differential pressure flow meters, velocity flow meters, positive displacement flow meters, mass flow meters, and open channel flow meters.

 Differential Pressure Flow Meters